ValentinOzeel/RAGalactic/README.md

-# RAGalacticPDF
+# RAGalactic

-RAGalacticPDF is an interactive AI assistant embedded within a Retrieval-Augmented Generation (RAG) system, tailored for PDF documents.
-This application allows users to engage with one or several of their PDFs through a conversational AI interface, offering detailed responses to user queries based on document content and chat history.
+**RAGalactic** is an interactive AI assistant embedded within a **Retrieval-Augmented Generation** (_RAG_) system, tailored for _PDF_ documents.
+This application allows users to engage with one or several of their PDFs through a _conversational AI interface_, offering detailed responses to user queries based on _document content and chat history_.

-The application, which runs completely locally, maintains secure user sessions with unique IDs and encrypted cookies, ensuring continuity across sessions.
+The application, which runs completely **locally**, maintains secure _user specific sessions_ with unique IDs and encrypted cookies, ensuring continuity across sessions.
-It supports two distinct modes: a conversational mode, which enables interactive discussions with awareness of chat history, and a question mode tailored for straightforward inquiries.
+It supports two distinct modes: a _conversational mode_, which enables interactive discussions with awareness of chat history, and a _question mode_ tailored for straightforward inquiries.
-Users can seamlessly manage their PDFs by uploading new documents directly into the application and organizing them with user-defined tags for easy retrieval.
+Users can seamlessly manage their PDFs by _uploading new documents_ directly into the application and organizing them with **user-defined tags** for easy retrieval.
-With regards to previously uploaded PDFs, the app provides robust filtering options based on tag requirements, allowing users to refine their selections precisely.
+With regards to _previously uploaded PDFs_, the app provides robust **filtering options based on tag requirements**, allowing users to _refine their document selections_ precisely before to interact with the RAG system.
-RAGalacticPDF offers flexibility in information retrieval strategies with options to integrate external knowledge sources for more comprehensive responses or to restrict responses strictly to the content within uploaded PDFs and chat history.
-Users can also choose between streaming responses in real-time or receiving complete answers at once.
+Furthermore, _documents used in generated responses_ are **automatically cited** in conversation mode, promoting transparency in _information sourcing_.
-Furthermore, the documents used in generating responses are automatically cited in conversation mode, promoting transparency in information sourcing.
+**RAGalactic** offers flexibility in information retrieval strategies with options to **integrate LLM knowledge base** for more comprehensive responses or to **restrict responses** strictly to the **content within uploaded PDFs and chat history**.
+Users can also choose between **streaming responses** in real-time or receiving complete answers at once.

 ## Key Features:

 • **Interactive PDF Assistant running locally**: Engage with your PDF documents through a chatbot interface running locally on your machine.

 • **PDF Management**:
 1. *Load New PDFs*:
     - Upload and process new PDF documents directly into the application.
     - Add tags to PDFs upon upload, facilitating organization and retrieval based on user-defined categories.